 How to Access TRON Lightcycle Run at Disney World

-TRON is also offered on a virtual queue system for guests of Mickey's holiday parties — Mickey's Not-So-Scary Halloween Party and Mickey's Very Merry Chrismas Party.
+TRON is available as a standby line for guests of Mickey's holiday parties — Mickey's Not-So-Scary Halloween Party and Mickey's Very Merry Chrismas Party.

 After the ride, be sure to check out this awesome display and fun photo-op showcasing Team Green (sorry, Team Blue — can we frogs switch teams?).